 Father, thank you that Jesus not only secured the perfection of our spirits, but also the resurrection of our bodies.
 Even as Jesus was raised from the dead, we too will be raised.
 We groan now, but will be whole forever.
 Hallelujah!
 These “light and momentary troubles” are incredibly inconvenient and bothersome; but our rejoicing will be eternal.

 Until that Day, Father, I will seek to take care of myself, and will trust you for healing and health.
 And by the power of the gospel, please help me be someone in whom the weak, weary, and broken find understanding and encouragement.
 So very Amen I pray, in Jesus’ tender and triumphant name.

-For Discussion: Is there any particular part of Scotty's prayer that particularly resonates with you today?
+For Discussion: Does any part of Scotty's prayer strike a chord with you today?